- Career Counseling

 If you are having difficulty finding work, you may want to make an appointment to see one of the career counselors to review your resume, interviewing skills and job search strategy.

-The Career Center has a user-friendly software program called DISCOVER which can allow you to find out more about your skills, interests and values and how they may relate to your career and life choices.
+The Career Center has a user-friendly software program called FOCUS 2 which can allow you to find out more about your skills, interests and values and how they may relate to your career and life choices.
 It can be helpful if you are unsure about which subject to major in or which career direction to follow.

 If you want to know more about yourself, first make an appointment to see a counselor to consider whether using the FOCUS 2 program is for you.